Sex Addiction: A Real Problem

 Hepatitis A and B are relatively common among people who frequently participate in sexual activities.
 Both of these conditions can develop when a person comes in contact with certain elements of an infected individual.

 Hepatitis A is mostly transmitted when a person gets traces of feces from an infected person into their mouth.
 This is more common than some may think and is often due to improper hygiene.
-Traces of the virus can end up on a person’s hands, for example, and then transfer toward their mouth.
+Traces of the virus can end up on a person’s hands, for example, and then transfer to their mouth.

 Hepatitis B, on the other hand, is not spread through the same process.
 Instead, Hepatitis B is spread through contact with blood, as well as other types of bodily fluids.
 This particular type of Hepatitis is more commonly associated with sexual contact.